Getac's Next Generation ZX10 is the Lightest 10-Inch Fully Rugged Tablet Currently Available on The Market

 News provided byGetac

-New ZX10 boasts powerful AI-ready performance, intuitive Android functionality and fully rugged reliability, making it ideally suited for challenging field-based tasks
+New ZX10 boasts powerful AI-ready performance, intuitive Android functionality, and fully rugged reliability, making it ideally suited to challenging field-based tasks

 News in brief: